Bell pepper: Nutrition

 The bell pepper is the only member of the genus Capsicum that does not produce capsaicin, a lipophilic chemical that can cause a strong burning sensation when it comes in contact with mucous membranes.
-They are thus scored in the lowest level of the Scoville scale, meaning that they are not spicy.
+Bell peppers are thus scored in the lowest level of the Scoville scale, meaning that they are not spicy.
 This absence of capsaicin is due to a recessive form of a gene that eliminates the compound and, consequently, the "hot" taste usually associated with the rest of the genus Capsicum.
 This recessive gene is overwritten in the Mexibelle pepper, a hybrid variety of bell pepper that produces small amounts of capsaicin (and is thus mildly pungent).
+Conversely, a mutant strain of habanero has been bred to create a heatless version called the 'Habanada'.
 Sweet pepper cultivars produce non-pungent capsaicinoids.

 Production

 In 2020, global production of bell peppers was 36 million tonnes, led by China with 46% of the total, and secondary production by Mexico, Indonesia, and Turkey.
-The United States ranks 5th in total production, as it produces approximately 1.6 billion pounds annually.